Correction Policy & Methodology How we verify scams and handle mistakes in 2026

 - Mint authority: Ability to create new tokens arbitrarily

-- Liquidity removal: History of rug pulls by same wallet
+- Liquidity removal: History of rug pulls by the same wallet

 - Fresh wallets: Top holders created right before launch

-- Identical buy amounts: Coordinated buys at same time
+- Identical buy amounts: Coordinated buys at the same time

 - Social media evidence: Shills, promises, then disappearance